dessn/Pippin/docs/usage.rst

                           Get the syntax of the given stage.
 Accepts either the stage number or name (i.e. 1 or SIM).
 If run without argument, will tell you all stage numbers / names.
+    -C, --compress        Compress pippin output during job.
+Combine with -c / --check in order to compress completed pippin job.
+    -U, --uncompress      Do not compress pippin output during job.
+Combine with -c / --check in order to uncompress completed pippin job.
+Mutually exclusive with -C / --compress

 As an example, to have a verbose output configuration run and only do data preperation and simulation, you would run ``pippin.sh -vf 1 configfile.yml``.